How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 For a detailed comparison of these products on app quality, geofencing reliability, and ease of installation, see our companion guide: Smart Garage Door Openers in Australia: Wi-Fi, App Control & Geofencing Compared.

-Step 2 — Install the Bridge Hardware
+Step 2 — Install the bridge hardware

 - Power off the opener at the wall before touching any wiring